marjory-pineda/mpineda.github.io/_pages/research.md

   <div class="research-card">
     <img src="/blv_project.jpeg" alt="A laptop, a MakeyMakey kit, and conductive objects on a table">
     <h3>Community-engaged Partnership with Blind and Low-Vision Youth</h3>
-    <p>Developing long-term relationships with a local organization to expose BLV youth to information and opportunities in technology and STEM.
-This work uses inclusive learning practices, hands-on workshops, and adaptive materials to support meaningful engagement and creative confidence among youth participants.</p>
+    <p>Developing long-term relationships with a local organization to for BLV youth to learn about interactive technology and STEM.</p>
     <button class="show-more" onclick="toggleDescription(this)">Show more</button>
     <a href="#" class="button">Read More</a>
   </div>